 Today, businesses want BPM service providers to become their strategic / consulting partners and help streamline their business processes end-to-end.
+We are committed to helping our clients reimagine their businesses, with our best in class, next generation digital services across a wide range of industries (verticals) and service lines (horizontals).
 Our customers are increasingly using multiple digital channels and technologies to interact with each other, thereby exponentially increasing the digital touchpoints and complexities service providers need to take care of.
 In digital business, the Company continued to grow its relationships with emerging clients, while also piloting selected new engagements with larger strategic clients.
 Analytics services and creative production were two areas where the Company found the most traction with its clients.
-With the engaging new business partners have helped us expand service offering to encompass a larger part of the digital lifecycle for the clients.
+With engaging new business partners have helped us expand service offering to encompass a larger part of the digital lifecycle for the clients.